 Once you have determined who you are querying, then it is time to write it.
-As I mentioned, there are tons and tons of ways of going about this, but you are in luck as I have a handy dandy mad lib to get you started.
-Just plug in the details of your novel into this formula and it will give you a basic query to start with.
+You are in luck as I have a handy dandy mad lib to get you started.
+Just plug in the details of your novel into this query letter template and it will give you a basic query letter to start with.
 From there expand on it, personalize, and make it your own.

 You are trying to accomplish two important tasks with the query:

-Especially for fiction I highly recommend that you try as much as possible to write the query so that it embodies the spirit of your project.
-If your book is funny, write a funny a query.
-If your book is written with beautiful lyrical prose, write your query accordingly.
-An agent is looking at your query to determine whether they want to read more and whether they think you can write professionally.
+Especially for fiction, try as much as possible to write the query letter so that it embodies the spirit of your project.
+If your book is funny, write a funny a query letter.
+If your book is written with beautiful lyrical prose, write your query letter accordingly.

 For nonfiction, it’s very important to give a sense of your level of expertise, your platform, and how much publicity you could bring to bear in the promotion of your work.